6. Stochastic Responses#

 6.1.
 Introduction#

-Impulse-response methods have been used by economists since [Frisch, 1933] and in other disciplines.
-For nonlinear stochastic models, impulse responses are themselves stochastic.
-In contrast to their linear counterparts, they do not simply scale in the size of the impulse.
-Alternative approaches have been suggested in economics including [Gallant et al., 1993], [Koop et al., 1996], and [Gourieroux and Jasiak, 2005].
-This chapter provides stochastic responses in both discrete and continuous time for marginal changes in state variables and shocks.
-Much, but not all, of the vast literature on vector autoregressions views these responses as ends in and of themselves.
-For instance, many applied researchers refer to “structural VAR’s”.
-She applied researchers embrace “causal language” in which identified shocks taken as exogenous inputs into a dynamical system are presumed to “cause” movements in the vector time series of interest.
-Such measurements, while interesting, can have rather indirect connections to counterfactuals or hypothetical interventions related to perspective policy changes that are at the heart of structural models.
-Builders of dynamic stochastic equilibrium models use the construct of structural’ in the sense of [Marschak, 1953], [Hurwicz, 1966], and [Lucas, 1976].
-They allow for investigating how a dynamical system changes when one portion of it is altered.
-When [Hurwicz, 1966], for instance, provided formal definition of a structural model, he chose not to use the term “cause.”
-For us, these stochastic responses reveal model implications as is often done in empirical macroeconomics, but they are also central inputs into marginal valuations that we will use for a variety of purposes.
+Much, but not all, of the vast literature on vector autoregressions views impulse response functions as ends in and of themselves.
+For instance, many applied researchers use what they call “structural VARs”.
+Applied researchers often embrace “causal language” in which identified shocks taken are interpreted as exogenous inputs into a dynamical system that are assumed to “cause” movements in the vector time series of interest.
+While interesting, such impulse response functions are difficult to connect to counterfactuals in the form of consequences to the hypothetical interventions in the form of prospective policy changes that are at purpose of models that are structural in a more classic econometric sense.
+Thus, builders of dynamic stochastic equilibrium models use a concept of ‘structural’ in the sense of [Marschak, 1953], [Hurwicz, 1966], and [Lucas, 1976].
+They want to investigate how a dynamical system changes when one portion of it is altered.
+When [Hurwicz, 1966], for instance, provided a formal definition of a structural model, he chose not to use the term “cause.”

 6.2.
 Discrete time#